The Church has welcomed news that more pupils have taken Standard Grade and Higher exams in religious subjects.

 The Moderator of the General Assembly, Right Reverend Lorna Hood had a meet and greet meeting with Margaret Curran, Shadow Secretary of State for Scotland.

-The Moderator of the General Assembly of the Church of Scotland, the Right Rev Lorna Hood has backed the work of the Royal Scottish Agricultural Benevolent Institution.
+The Moderator of the General Assembly of the Church of Scotland, Right Reverend Lorna Hood, has welcomed Monsignor Leo Cushley as Archbishop-elect of St Andrews and Edinburgh.

 The Church is adding its support to the Jewish community who in turn have spoken out in support of the Muslim community in the wake of increased attacks.